 The Austrian Legal System and Laws: a Brief Overview

-Immanuel Gerstner holds a law degree from the University of Salzburg (2000), a PhD in law (2001), and an LL.M. from the New York University School of Law (2002).
-He currently works as an associate at CMS Reich-Rohrwig Hainz, and specializes in Corporate Law, M & A and International Arbitration.
-Immanuel Gerstner is admitted to the Bar of New York.
+Immanuel Gerstner holds a law degree from the University of Salzburg (2000), a Ph.D. in law (2001), and an LL.M. from the New York University School of Law (2002).
+He is partner at SCWP Saxinger Chalupsky & Partners and specializes in Corporate Law, M & A, Antitrust and International Arbitration.
+Immanuel Gerstner is admitted to the Austrian Bar and to the Bar of New York.